 It is not necessary to mount the tank above the engine level, as the fuel lift pump provided will raise the fuel from the tank.
-The amount of lift should be kept to a minimum (6 feet being maximum).
+The amount of lift should be kept to a minimum 6 ft (1.8 mm).
 If a tank is already installed above engine level, it can be utilized in this position.